PHX2600/The-Archive/forum/General Discussion/0054 - phx2600 current status UP.md

 ## #phx2600 current status: UP
 Posted by **Valveritas** on Wed February 6th, 2008 06:19:40 AM

-Since [url=http://www.phx2600.org/forum2/viewtopic.php?f=12&amp;t=19:26z31fba]no one really answered me> I created a channel on EFnet.
+Since [http://www.phx2600.org/forum2/viewtopic.php?f=12&amp;t=19](no one really answered me) I created a channel on EFnet.
 I'll be there off and on, probably as 'phatmlord'.
 I may have some stupid script running, so be warned!

 Excitement.